Craig-Hudson/The-SmokeHouse/README.md

 ### Content

-The use of the bootstrap libraries was used to create the carousel,hamburger menu and the modal thats used reservation booking form.
+The use of the bootstrap library was used to create the carousel,hamburger menu and the modal thats used reservation booking form.

-Content for this project was written by Craig Hudson
+The other content for this project was written by Craig Hudson

 ### media

+- All Images for the site were all taken from [pexels](https://www.pexels.com/)

 ### Acknowledgments